hommyrosado/hommyrosado.github.io/docs/Bash/index.md

 ## Introduction to Bash
+There are several alternatives to Bash.
+The most notable alternatives are:
+1. Zsh -Z shell is a powerful shell alternative and an (improved) version of Bash.
 ```yaml
 # Set a path/url to a logo that will be displayed instead of the title
 logo: "/assets/images/just-the-docs.png"